-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 The code for this will use a

-try/catch block, throwing an error and returning false if any of the above criteria aren’t true:
+try/catch block, throwing an error and returning false if any of the above criteria are not true:

 workers-site/auth0.js